Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations

-Overall, the contributions of this paper are multi-fold.
-First, we propose efficient posterior estimation through variational inference (VI) for network data analysis using ERGMs with nodal effects for both directed and undirected graphs.
-Second, our VI approach scales up to high dimensions and highly-parameterized models, where available estimation techniques for network data analysis meet their limits.
+Overall, we view the contributions of this paper as follows.
+First, our VI approach scales up to high dimensions and highly-parameterized models, in which available estimation techniques for network data analysis meet their limits.
 We are thus able to estimate networks with thousands of nodes and accordingly thousands of nodal random heterogeneity effects.
-Secondly, if node-specific covariates we liaise posteriors of nodal random effects for model validation and model selection, which indeed allows us to quantify the amount of (posterior) explained uncertainty, similar to classical linear regression models.
-Finally, we also propose heuristic amendments for inference based on standard error corrections of our variational approximation leading to more reliable uncertainty quantification.
+Secondly, if node-specific covariates are available, we liaise posteriors of nodal random effects for model validation and model selection, which indeed allows us to quantify the amount of (posterior) explained uncertainty, similar to classical linear regression models.
+Finally, we also propose heuristic amendments for inference based on standard error corrections of our variational approximation, leading to more reliable quantification of uncertainty.

-The paper is structured as follows.
-We start with a review on directed and undirected Bayesian ERGMs with nodal random effects and make our choices for prior distributions in Sec.~\ref{sec:MERGM}.
-Sec.~\ref{sec:VB} details our approach to estimation in these models through VB, while Sec.~\ref{sec:modchoice} discusses practical options for model selection.
-Two up-to-date illustrations on network data from the Italian Parliament, international arms trading, and Facebook egos in Section~\ref{sec:empirical} underpin the benefits of VB for ERGMs including heterogeneity, while Sec.~\ref{sec:conclusion} concludes.
-A detailed Supplement contains the employed network statistics (A), further derivations and calculations relevant for our VI approach (B--D), additional material on the two real data examples (E) and extensive simulations (F).
+We begin with a review on directed and undirected Bayesian ERGMs with nodal random effects and make our choices for prior distributions in Section~\ref{sec:MERGM}.
+Section~\ref{sec:VB} details our estimation approach in these models through VB, while Section~\ref{sec:modchoice} discusses practical options for model selection.
+Three up-to-date illustrations on network data from the Italian Parliament, international arms trading, and Facebook egos in Section~\ref{sec:empirical} underpin the benefits of VB for ERGMs including heterogeneity.
+Section~\ref{sec:conclusion} concludes.
+A detailed supplement contains the employed network statistics (A), further derivations and calculations relevant to our VI approach (B--D), additional material on the real-data examples (E), and extensive simulations (F).
 To explore the performance of our VI approach, we specifically investigate its accuracy and robustness, validity of (corrected) uncertainty estimates, model selection through approximate Bayes factors and posterior explained variance, as well as benchmarking with exact Bayesian inference in small networks.
 Overall, the simulation results are satisfying.